crawl/qw/README.md

 Here `1stLairBranch` and `2ndLairBranch` refer to whatever Lair branches are selected according to the `RUNE_PREFERENCE` rcfile variable.
-The other differences between the above list and `Normal` are that qw enters Lair as soon as it has sufficient piety for its god (according to the `ready_for_lair()` function and that this route is subject to the rcfile variables `LATE_ORC` and `EARLY_SECOND_RUNE`.
+The other differences between the above list and `Normal` are that qw enters Lair as soon as it has sufficient piety for its god (see the `ready_for_lair()` function) and that this route is subject to the rcfile variables `LATE_ORC` and `EARLY_SECOND_RUNE`.

-If `Normal` is followed by additional entries in the gameplan list, qw will proceed to those after its Shopping gameplan is complete.
+If `Normal` is followed by additional entries in the gameplan list, qw will proceed to those after its `Shopping` gameplan is complete.
 Hence a viable 15 Rune route could be expressed as:

 ```
 "Normal, God:TSO, Crypt, Tomb, Pan, Slime, Hells, Abyss, Zot"
 ```

-qw will abandon its current god for the Shining One after shopping is complete before heading through Crypt, Tomb, and the other extended branches.
+This will have qw abandon its current god for the Shining One after shopping is complete before heading through Crypt, Tomb, and the other extended branches.

 The other types of gameplan entries are: